-- a.
-Assets contributed to the multi-employer plan by one employer may be used to provide benefits to employees of other participating employers. - b.
+a.
+Assets contributed to the multi-employer plan by one employer may be used to provide benefits to employees of other participating employers.

+- b.
 If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - c.
 If the Association chooses to stop participating in some of its multi-employer plans, it may be required to pay the plan an amount based on the underfunded status of the plan, referred to as a withdrawal liability.

-The following table includes additional information regarding the funded status of the plan, the Association's contributions, and the percentage of Association contribution to total plan contributions for the years ended December 31, 2018, 2017 and 2016:
+The following table includes additional information regarding the funded status of the plan, the Association's contributions, and the percentage of Association contribution to total plan contributions for the years ended December 31, 2019, 2018 and 2017:

-2018 2017 2016
+2019 2018 2017

-Funded status of plan 68.0% 69.7% 66.4%
+Funded status of plan 66.2 % 68.0 % 69.7 %

-Association's contribution \$ \$ 485,749 493,153 \$ 451,578
+Association's contribution \$ 420,239 \$ 485,749 \$ 493,153

-Percentage of Association's
+Percentage of association's

-contribution to total contributions 5.0% 4.3% 3.8%
+contribution to total contributions 5.2 % 5.0 % 4.3 %

 The funded status presented above is based on the percentage of plan assets to projected benefit obligations.
-DB plan funding is based on the percentage of plan assets to the accumulated benefit obligation, which was 70.1 percent, 73.4 percent and 70.6 percent at December 31, 2018, 2017 and 2016, respectively.
+DB plan funding is based on the percentage of plan assets to the accumulated benefit obligation, which was 68.0 percent, 70.1 percent and 73.4 percent at December 31, 2019, 2018 and 2017, respectively.

 Other Postretirement Benefits: In addition to pension benefits, the Association provides certain health care benefits to qualifying retired employees (other postretirement benefits).
-These benefits are not characterized as multi-employer and, consequently, the liability for these benefits is included in other liabilities.
+These benefits are not characterized as multi-employer, and consequently, the liability for these benefits is included in other liabilities.